DSAutomations/dockerhass-docs/dockerpidocs.md

 * **Homeassistant**
 * **Nginx Front End** *for serving http securely*
 * **Mosquitto MQTT** *for more features than the built in broker*
-* MariaDB & InfluxDB Back End
+* MariaDB *to replace the built-in DB for better performance*
+* InfluxDB *to capture sensor data to feed to G*
 * Grafana
 * Node Red
 * Portainer